tanvir-git/odoo-documentation/content/applications/finance/payment_acquirers/stripe.rst

 - :ref:`Publishable Key <stripe/api_keys>`: The key solely used to identify the account with Stripe.
 - :ref:`Secret Key <stripe/api_keys>`: The key to sign the merchant account with Stripe.
-- :ref:`Webhook Signing Secret <stripe/webhook>`: When you enable your webhook on your Stripe account, this signing secret must be set to authenticate the messages sent from Stripe to Odoo.
+- :ref:`Webhook Signing Secret <stripe/webhook>`: When you enable your webhook on your Stripe account, this signing secret must be set to authenticate the messages sent from Stripe to CoquiAPPs.

 To retrieve the publishable and secret keys, follow this `link to your API keys
 <https://dashboard.stripe.com/account/apikeys>`_, or log into your Stripe dashboard and go to